Ifletcher668/Ifletcher668/README.md

     <p>The pandemic didn't spark my interest in programming.
 I quit working in construction <em>two months</em> before the first lockdown.
 But going to code school in quarantine gave me near-endless time to study and helped me seamlessly find work post-graduation.</p>

 <p>I began professionally programming in the summer of 2020, and in January 2021, I started working for <a href="https://www.foundryinteractive.com/">Foundry Interactive</a>.
 I have been developing websites and web apps ever since.</p>

+<p>In March of 2023, I started working for Hinge Health as a full-stack software engineer.</p>
 </div>

 <div id="skillz">